Nick DiGiovanni: Guinness records

 In November 2021, DiGiovanni, alongside Lynn “Lynja” Yamada Davis, broke the Guinness World Record for the largest-ever cake pop, which weighed 97 lb 8.52 oz.
 In June 2022, they broke another Guinness World Record for the largest chicken nugget ever made, weighing 20.96 kg.
 In August, he visited the most fast food restaurants in 24 hours (69 restaurants).
 In October, he beat Gordon Ramsay's record for the fastest time to fillet a 10 lb fish by five seconds; completing it in exactly one minute.
 On the same day, he constructed the world's largest sushi roll, which measured 2.15 m in diameter.
 In November, he and Nigel Ng created the largest fortune cookie at 1.47 kg and made the largest donation of turkey in 24 hours (64,463.44 kg - roughly equivalent to 7,620 turkeys).
-On May 11, 2023, DiGiovanni and Ramsay broke the Guinness World Record for the largest Beef Wellington, which weighed 25.76 kg.
-This was his ninth Guinness World Record and was broken in partnership with celebrity chefs Ramsay, Max the Meat Guy, Guga Foods, and the Golden Balance.
+On May 11, 2023, DiGiovanni and Ramsay broke the Guinness World Record for the largest Beef Wellington, which weighed 25.76 kg, in partnership with celebrity chefs and YouTubers Max the Meat Guy, Gustavo Tosta, and Ahmad Alzahabi.
+This was his ninth Guinness World Record.